Sylverose/customizable-report-generator-with-python/README.md

 # Custom Dynamic Report Generator with Python and MySQL

-This is a report on product sales, sorted descending by latest purchase.
-They present a join between 2 tables.
+This is a report generator presenting on product sales, sorted descending by latest purchase.
+Creates a join between 2 tables in order to extract product names and purchase dates.
 - The rows are split dynamically on the pages
 - All colors are fully customizable
 - Report date is generation date